P-Ehlert/cloudfoundry_footprint/README.md

 At the moment the number of services in each space is counted, but this is not included in the carbon footprint calculations as we don't know anything about the exact impact.

-The script assumes you are logged into Cloud Foundry already using CF CLI v6.x.
+The script assumes you are logged into Cloud Foundry already using CF CLI v6.x (using v1.0 of this software) or CF CLI v8.x (with v1.1).
 Alternatively you can use the login_cf function to do that.

 - For more information about cf cli see https://docs.cloudfoundry.org/cf-cli/install-go-cli.html
 - For more information about carbon intensity of electricity see https://en.wikipedia.org/wiki/Emission_intensity